classic [klas’ ik]—Of the first or highest quality, class or rank; serving as a standard, model, guide; of enduring interest, quality, or style.

 The fact of the matter is that there are differences.
 These people have different beliefs.
 They operate under different assumptions.
 And they think, see and do things differently.
 We know this because, as Anthony Robbins often says, "success leaves clues."
 By studying the great hustlers and heroes of history, by adapting to their way of thinking, seeing and being in the world—while staying true to yourself and your character—and by actively applying and leveraging the lessons learned from these legends, implementing and mobilizing their strategies, tactics and tools for success, you can and will have similar results.
 "If you want to achieve success, all you need to do is find a way to model those who have already succeeded.”1 And it is here where the legends and sagas of history’s heroes and the world’s champions of achievement and success—stories, anecdotes, and illustrations teeming with wisdom and insight—can prove invaluable.

 Virtually anyone can do what needs to be done to succeed, once you know what and how to do it.
 This is why history is so important.
 This is why the biographies and autobiographies of the great men and women of the world are such a rich resource, a treasure trove of wisdom and insight for those who are determined to make their own way to the top.
-Our mission is to join you in your journey to the top by bringing to life the stories of the heroes of history and superstars of success, by extracting their insights, wisdom, and key lessons learned, and distilling this wisdom into practical action steps, strategies, tactics, tips, and tools that you can apply in your own life today.
+Our mission is to join you in your journey to the top by bringing to life the stories of the heroes of history and superstars of success, by extracting their insights, wisdom, and key lessons learned, and distilling this wisdom into practical action steps, strategies, tactics, tips, and tools that you can apply in your own life to achieve your own most daring dreams and goals.

 “If I have seen further it is only by standing on the shoulders of giants.”